-It's fair to say that B2B buying (aka purchasing) is one of the most misunderstood and frequently ignored areas.
+Purchasing is often a misunderstood and ignored area of a business.
 As a result, it's become one of the weakest links in the commercial chain, with many businesses ending up with highly inefficient processes.

-Let’s explore some of the key benefits such an action can deliver:
+Let’s explore some of the key benefits of revising your purchasing process:

 #1: An optimised process increases efficiency

 Improving your buying process is likely to be highly beneficial to your business, saving you time and money whilst maximising cash flow.
 With easy and quick access to (purchase) orders in real time, budgeting and ensuring accountability will be much easier and will generate significant savings.

 #2: It will reduce the risk of fraud

 Fraud is a real danger to all businesses, big and small.
 Instances of both internal and external fraud is decidedly higher in the absence of a tracked buying process.
 A quick and simple way to remedy this is by ensuring an easily accessible, digital record is created for each and every transaction.
 This can be used to quickly identify any fraudulent activities, and also function as a deterrent to those who would think of attempting fraud in the first place.

 #3: It provides easy access to vital information